rscohn2/syclreference/source/programming-model/platform-model.rst

 The platform model for oneAPI is based upon the SYCL\* platform model.
 It specifies a host controlling one or more devices.
 A host is the computer, typically a CPU-based system executing the primary portion of a program, specifically the application scope and the command group scope.
 The host coordinates and controls the compute work that is performed on the devices.
 A device is an accelerator, a specialized component containing compute resources that can quickly execute a subset of operations typically more efficiently than the CPUs in the system.
 Each device contains one or more compute units that can execute several operations in parallel.
-Each compute unit contains one or more `processing elements <glossary.html>`__ that serve as the individual engine for computation.
+Each compute unit contains one or more :term:`Processing Elements <Processing Element>` that serve as the individual engine for computation.

 A system can instantiate and execute several platforms simultaneously,